 When You Have No Construction Documentation...

-More often than not, any construction project lasting more than a couple months will likely have been photographed by satellite; ground level views may also be available.
+More often than not, any construction project lasting more than a couple months will likely have been photographed by satellite; ground level views like the one at left may also be available.
 These can be extremely valuable, even though they only depict one, or a few, points in time.
-The ground level views can be used to stitch together panoramic views of the construction process.
+The ground level views can be used to stitch together panoramic views of the construction process, using any one of several different software packages.
 Anyone involved in a construction vibration damage situation should get and learn to use Google Earth.
 It is simply invaluable.

-Even if Earth doesn't have any useful photos, you may be able to get better-timed ones from other sources of satellite imaging, like Digital Globe and Spot.
-A useful compendium of satellite imaging sources is also accessible free online.
+Even if Google Earth doesn't have any useful photos, you may be able to get better-timed ones from other sources of satellite imaging, like Digital Globe and Spot.
+A useful compendium of satellite imaging sources is also accessible free online.2

 Documenting Vibration Monitoring

 Your documentation may be the only reliable record of how the monitoring was performed.
-Documenting seismograph installations may turn out to be critical in combating unsupported (or false) assertions made by the monitoring firm.
+Documenting seismograph installations by photo or video may turn out to be critical in combating unsupported (or false) assertions made by the monitoring firm.
 Since construction work starts early in the morning, most people can record the installations before they leave for work.

 Meetings, Phone Calls, Conversations